Melissa McCarthy

 Pop Culture Quiz

-McCarthy’s film credits from 2021 include the action-comedy Thunder Force, which centers on two friends who become superheroes and battle genetic mutants, and The Starling, a drama about a woman grieving the death of an infant.
-That year she also appeared in the miniseries Nine Perfect Strangers, which was based on a novel by Liane Moriarty; McCarthy played an unhappy author who seeks the help of a mysterious guru (Nicole Kidman) at a wellness retreat.
+McCarthy’s film credits from 2020s include Superintelligence (2020), in which she was cast as a woman who must convince an artificial intelligence not to end humanity; the action-comedy Thunder Force, which centers on two friends who become superheroes and battle genetic mutants; and The Starling, a drama about a woman grieving the death of an infant.
+In 2021 she also appeared in the miniseries Nine Perfect Strangers, which was based on a novel by Liane Moriarty; McCarthy played an unhappy author who seeks the help of a mysterious guru (Nicole Kidman) at a wellness retreat.
 In 2022 she starred with Falcone in the TV series God’s Favorite Idiot.
-The following year McCarthy won raves for her performance as the evil Ursula in a live-action version of The Little Mermaid.
+The following year McCarthy won raves for her performance as the evil Ursula opposite Halle Bailey’s Ariel in a live-action version of The Little Mermaid.
+In 2024 she starred alongside Jerry Seinfeld in his directorial debut, Unfrosted, which tells the satirical history of the Pop-Tart, America’s beloved breakfast pastry.
+McCarthy also had a guest role on the hit Hulu series Only Murders in the Building.

 Are you a student?